-The Targets item displays the number of device IDs not including the controller ID, which in the example is 15 for all channels.
+The Targets item displays the number of SCSI device IDs not including the controller ID, which in the example is 15 for all channels.

 The Type item displays the SCSI channel type the channel is capable of supporting, which in the example is NoInfo for all channels.
+The controller show channels command can display the SCSI channel types listed in Table 4-5.